jorgealcubilla/TFM_DataScience/README.md

 The task is executed only during the daytime.

 ## Conclusions:
-This project is an approach to machine learning applied to congested scenes using a methodology based on density maps.
+This project applies machine learning to congested scenes using a methodology based on density maps.

 It has overcome difficulties such as:
 - Find a model that is documented enough to be implemented properly.